statengeneraal/laws-markdown/verdrag/european/convention/on/mutual/assistance/in/criminal/matters/BWBV0001009/README.md

 ### Article  11

-1. A person in custody whose personal appearance as a witness or for purposes of confrontation is applied for by the requesting Party, shall be temporarily transferred to the territory where the hearing is intended to take place, provided that he shall be sent back within the period stipulated by the requested Party and subject to the provisions of Article 12 in so far as these are applicable.
-Transfer may be refused:
+1. A person in custody whose personal appearance for evidentiary purposes other than for standing trial is applied for by the requesting Party shall be temporarily transferred to its territory, provided that he or she shall be sent back within the period stipulated by the requested Party and subject to the provisions of Article 12 of this Convention, in so far as these are applicable.
+Transfer may be refused if:

-(a) if the person in custody does not consent,
+a) the person in custody does not consent;

-(b) if his presence is necessary at criminal proceedings pending in the territory of the requested Party,
+b) his or her presence is necessary at criminal proceedings pending in the territory of the requested Party;

-(c) if transfer is liable to prolong his detention, or
+c) transfer is liable to prolong his or her detention, or

-(d) if there are other overriding grounds for not transferring him to the territory of the requesting Party.
+d) there are other overriding grounds for not transferring him or her to the territory of the requesting Party.
-2. Subject to the provisions of Article 2, in a case coming within the immediately preceding paragraph, transit of the person in custody through the territory of a third State, Party to this Convention, shall be granted on application, accompanied by all necessary documents, addressed by the Ministry of Justice of the requesting Party to the Ministry of Justice of the Party through whose territory transit is requested.
+2. Subject to the provisions of Article 2 of this Convention, in a case coming within paragraph 1, transit of the person in custody through the territory of a third Party, shall be granted on application, accompanied by all necessary documents, addressed by the Ministry of Justice of the requesting Party to the Ministry of Justice of the Party through whose territory transit is requested.
+A Party may refuse to grant transit to its own nationals.
 A Contracting Party may refuse to grant transit to its own nationals.
-3. The transferred person shall remain in custody in the territory of the requesting Party and, where applicable, in the territory of the Party through which transit is requested, unless the Party from whom transfer is requested applies for his release.
+3. The transferred person shall remain in custody in the territory of the requesting Party and, where applicable, in the territory of the Party through which transit is requested, unless the Party from whom transfer is requested applies for his or her release.

 ### Article  12